The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2020-3581: Cisco Firepower Threat Defense XSS Flaw

-CVE-2020-3581 is a cross-site scripting vulnerability in Cisco Firepower Threat Defense that lets attackers execute malicious scripts through crafted links.
-This article covers technical details, affected configurations, and mitigation.
+CVE-2020-3581 is a cross-site scripting flaw in Cisco Firepower Threat Defense that enables attackers to execute malicious scripts via the web services interface.
+This article covers technical details, affected versions, and mitigations.

 CVE-2020-3581 Overview

-Multiple vulnerabilities exist in the web services interface of Cisco Adaptive Security Appliance (ASA) Software and Cisco Firepower Threat Defense (FTD) Software that could allow an unauthenticated, remote attacker to conduct cross-site scripting (XSS) attacks against users of the web services interface.
-The vulnerabilities stem from insufficient validation of user-supplied input by the web services interface of affected devices.
-An attacker could exploit these vulnerabilities by persuading a user of the interface to click a crafted link, potentially allowing the execution of arbitrary script code in the context of the interface or enabling access to sensitive, browser-based information.
+CVE-2020-3581 describes multiple cross-site scripting (XSS) vulnerabilities in the web services interface of Cisco Adaptive Security Appliance (ASA) Software and Cisco Firepower Threat Defense (FTD) Software.
+The flaws stem from insufficient validation of user-supplied input.
+An unauthenticated, remote attacker can exploit the issue by persuading a user to click a crafted link.
+Successful exploitation executes arbitrary script code in the context of the web services interface or exposes sensitive browser-based information.
+The vulnerabilities affect only specific AnyConnect and WebVPN configurations on impacted devices.

 Critical Impact